threefoldtech/info_grid/src/documentation/dashboard/solutions/umbrel.md

 ![ ](./img/umbrel2.png)

-- you can click on `Show details` for more details about the Umbrel deployment.
+- You can click on `Show details` for more details about the Umbrel deployment

     ![ ](./img/umbrel3.png)

-    and for more detailed information switch to `JSON` tap.
+- For more detailed information, you can switch to `JSON` tab
     ![ ](./img/umbrel4.png)

 - Click on ***Admin Panel*** to go to the dashboard of your Umbrel instance!
   - Enter the ***Password*** that you provided in `config` section to login into Umbrel dashboard.
   > Forget the credentials?
 You can find them with `Show details` button.